What's In My Jar

 Not a cure protocol.
 A floor-raiser.
 Relatively economical, no prescription required.

-One caveat: Fermented foods are high in histamine.
-If you react to aged cheeses, wine, or vinegar, start cautiously — histamine intolerance overlaps significantly with mast cell activation and some autoimmune conditions.
+One Caveat: Fermented foods are high in histamine.
+If you react to aged cheeses, wine, or vinegar, start cautiously.
+Histamine intolerance overlaps significantly with mast cell activation and some autoimmune conditions.
 I don't have that issue, but I'd rather name it.

-Wicked Kraut (scaled for normal humans)
+Wicked Kraut

 Not traditional.
 Loosely inspired by Curtido — the Salvadoran cabbage side — built for color, complexity, and actually wanting to eat it every day.
 A friend saw the color (from red cabbage) and said "wicked."
 The name stuck.